Abundant Buses: A game based around the concept of factors and abundant numbers.

 Kim's Quiz: The traditional memory game played with mathematical statements.

-Maths General Knowledge Quiz: Questions about general mathematical facts such as 'What is the name for the longest side of a right angled triangle?'
+Maths General Knowledge Quiz: Questions about general mathematical facts and concepts.

 Maze: Each visitor to this page has a unique maze constructed for them to find their way through answering mathematical questions on the way.